airslice/czml-writer-wiki/CZML/StripeOrientation.md

 **StripeOrientation** - [[StripeOrientationValue]]

 The orientation of stripes in the stripe material.
+Valid values are "HORIZONTAL" or "VERTICAL".

 **reference** - [[ReferenceValue]]